Chart Color Schemes

 Mosman - South was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mosman-South was found to have higher cultural diversity than most local areas, with 14.7% of its population speaking a language other than English at home and 34.8% born overseas.
-Christianity is the predominant religion in Mosman-South, comprising 54.0% of its population.
-Notably, Judaism is overrepresented in Mosman-South compared to Greater Sydney, with 0.8% of its population identifying as Jewish.
+Mosman-South was found to be more culturally diverse than most local markets, with 14.7% of its population speaking a language other than English at home as of the latest census data.
+This figure is higher than the regional average of 34.8%.
+The majority religion in Mosman-South is Christianity, comprising 54.0% of the population.

 Frequently Asked Questions - Diversity